sahahn/parc_scaling/Exp/README.md

 ### Requiriments

-- dask_jobqueue (if planning to use the run.py short queue submissions)
+- dask_jobqueue (if planning to use the run.py short queue submissions) - This is likely not needed though!